RachelRautenberg/election_analysis/README.md

 ### Challenge Summary
 #### Election-Audit Results:

 The image included below is the output of the final run of analysis.
-Clearly indicating Diana DeGette as the popluar vote winnder, having received 73.8% of the total votes.
+Clearly indicating Diana DeGette as the popluar vote winner, having received 73.8% of the total votes.

 ![election results](https://github.com/RachelRautenberg/election_analysis/blob/main/analysis/election_analysis_results.PNG)